weikai-chen/homepage/content/en/authors/admin/_index.md

 # user_groups: `[]`

 ---
-I am a Phd Candidate in Economics at Umass Amherst.
-My research and teaching fields include Microeconomics, Political Economy, Social Networks and Econometrics.
-My research lies in the intersection of microeconomic theory and political economy,  with a focus on inequality, technical change and income distribution.
-One recurring theme of my current research is to show the limitations of the capitalism even with the utopian perfect competition, for instance, the tension between labor share and profitability, persistent unequal exchange of labor and the inability to determine income distribution.

-I am on the job market in 2019-2020 and will be available for interviews at the ASSA 2020 meeting in San Diego.
+I am a Phd Candidate in Economics at the University of Massachusetts Amherst.

+In Fall 2020, I will join the School of Economics at Renmin University of China as an assistant Professor.
+My research and teaching fields include Marxist Political Economy, Microeconomics, Social Networks and Econometrics.